collinstechwrite/pands-problem-sheet/README.md

 WeekDay - weekday.py is a program that outputs whether or not today is a weekday.

-Newtons_Theory, Squareroot, squareroot_maths_trick - are all my draft works to approach calculating squareroot using python
+Squareroot - an approach to calculating squareroot using python

 Es - This is a program that reads in a text file and outputs the number of e's it contains.
 The program should take the filename from an argument on the command line. e.g. $ python es.py moby-dick.txt